quii/learn-go-with-tests/maps.md

 		d[word] = definition
 	case nil:
 		return ErrWordExists
-	default:
+	}

 	return err
 }

-	return nil
-}
 ```

 Here we are using a `switch` statement to match on the error.
-Having a `switch` like this provides an extra safety net, in case `Search` returns an error other than `ErrNotFound`.
+We return the error as it is in case `Search` returns an error other than `ErrNotFound` and does not match any case of our `switch` statement.

 ## Refactor